nuuuwan/news_lk3_data/README.md

 Coconut production has increased by 18.3 percent on a year on year basis in June following a recovery since February, the latest central bank’s Agriculture Sector Data Bulletin said.

-CB data showed nut production was up from about 170 million nuts in January this year to  289.5 in June.
+CB data showed nut production was up from about 170 million nuts in January to 289.5 in June.

 Sri Lanka rice, coconut production up; fish, tea and rubber down in June: CB